An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Introduction

 \citet{lechenadec2013} extend their forward/backward Lagrangian tracking and Eulerian remapping VOF method \citep{lechenadec2013} for handling high density ratios.
 Equivalent to volume fractions in \citep{lechenadec2013}, the density and the momentum are advected in the Lagrangian forward/backward tracking step by observing the control volume as a material volume and moving the mesh forward / backward with the flow velocity.
 While the content of material volumes does not change on the continuum level, this condition cannot be discretely ensured and is a source of conservation errors.
 In the Eulerian re-mapping step, physical properties are transferred from the Lagrangian to the Eulerian mesh, and the geometrical intersections between the PLIC interface on the forward/backward image of the mesh, and the background mesh, are another source of volume conservation errors.
 Ensuring numerical consistency further requires the transfer of velocities located at the center of mass.
 Since the velocities associated with the cell centroids are used, an inconsistency is introduced.
 Qualitative results show significant improvements for the stationary droplet with $\rhoratio = 10^9$, and quantitative improvement is shown for the standing wave by \citet{prosperetti1981motion} with $\rhoratio = 850$.

 \citet{ghods2013} have developed a Consistent Rescaled momentum transport (CRMT) method.
 The CRMT method discretizes the conservative form of the single-field Navier-Stokes equations using a collocated unstructured Finite Volume method.
-To increase the numerical stability for high density ratio, CRMT solves a mass conservation equation using a mass flux either by upwinding the face-centered density in the interface cells and their face-neighbors (defined by a volume fraction tolerance), or by averaging the densities elsewhere.
+To increase the numerical stability for high density ratio, CRMT solves what we call an "auxiliary" mass conservation equation using a mass flux either by upwinding the face-centered density in the interface cells and their face-neighbors (defined by a volume fraction tolerance), or by averaging the densities elsewhere.
 The same discretization scheme used for the face-centered density is also applied to the mass flux in the convective term of the momentum equation.
-A difference is therefore introduced in the mass flux of the continuity equation and the mass flux in the convective term of the momentum equation when upwinding is used, because the upwinded face-centered density in the continuity equation uses the face-centered velocity, while the upwinded mass flux in the momentum equation includes both the upwind velocity and density.\todo{Tobi: maybe we can shortly discuss this.
-I don't think that an inconsistency is introduced.} We show that any difference in the discretization of the mass flux to be a source of numerical inconsistency for the two-phase momentum advection.
+A difference is therefore introduced in the mass flux of the continuity equation and the mass flux in the convective term of the momentum equation when upwinding is used, because the upwinded face-centered density in the continuity equation uses the face-centered velocity, while the upwinded mass flux in the momentum equation includes both the upwind velocity and density.
+We show that any difference in the discretization of the mass flux to be a source of numerical inconsistency for the two-phase momentum advection.
 Like \citet{bussmann2002}, the explicit discretization of the momentum convective term introduces the CFL condition, limiting the time step for convection-dominated multiphase flows, where high density ratios play a major role.
 Using upwind schemes makes the discretization first-order accurate.
 The droplet translation case \cite{bussmann2002}, with $\rhoratio = 10^6$, is compared in terms of the droplet shape, that remains stable.
 Other density ratios are not reported for this verification case.
-It is our opinion, that the droplet shape errors may result from the interface advection scheme\footnote{The Level Set and VoF methods do not exactly preserve the shape of a translating droplet.}, and should be generally substituted by the $L_\infty$ norm of the velocity error to demonstrate numerical consistency.\todo{Comment our results w.r.t. this method.\\ Tobi: this approach requires that the exact velocity field is known, which is not the case for Bussman's test case, right?}
+It is our opinion, that the droplet shape errors may result from the interface advection scheme\footnote{The Level Set and VoF methods do not exactly preserve the shape of a translating droplet.}, and should be generally substituted by the $L_\infty$ norm of the velocity error to demonstrate numerical consistency.